wyrover/Win32-Drivers/Review_Ideas/File/ReadMe.txt

   Maybe other reasons, various reasons, I mark it an uncertain item.
-      It is supposed to sovle this matter later.
+      It is supposed to sovle later.